tanishabisht/Fullstack-FlightBookingFrontend/README.md

 # Flight Booking Frontend

+[This](https://github.com/tanishabisht/Flight-Booking-Backend) repository contains the backend for this application.
+The application is written in React JS, and the state is maintained via React Hooks.
+The style is done entirely with scss.

 ## How to run it locally

 1. Firstly make sure your have the following installed in your system